HyagoOliveira/LuaGameScripts/README.md

 ## Installation

-1. If you didn't already, install the latest [BizHawk emulator](https://github.com/TASVideos/BizHawk#installing) and setup its BIOS;
+1. If you didn't already, install the [BizHawk emulator 2.6.2 version](https://tasvideos.org/Bizhawk/ReleaseHistory#Bizhawk262) and setup its BIOS;
 2. Clone this repo into any folder;

 ## Usage